spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/finance/data-science/index.html.md

 #### Requirements

-The Staff Data Scientist meets all of the requirements of an Intermediate Data Scientist, plus:
+The Staff Data Scientist meets all of the requirements of a Senior Data Scientist, plus:

 * 6+ years professional experience in an analytics role
 * 4+ years professional experience in a predictive analytics, data science, or similar role